lennartcl/teascript/README.md

 TeaScript simply turns all JavaScript extensions into annotations in comments, and can translate it back to the original form on the fly.
+This way, editors always see the extended version and can provide better code completion and what not.
+And build tools, debuggers, packagers, etc. still work since they see pure JavaScript.

 ## Command-line Use